by Kathy Kuhl

 Have Your Child Assessed

-Learn about your child’s special needs.
+Learn about your child’s special needs or any possible learning disabilities.
 Read about the problems your child seems to have, related to learning, attention, and physical problems.
 The library is a good place to start, but beware—there are many fads, opinions, and “cures.”
 Read with a healthy skepticism.
 Ingersoll and Goldstein’s Attention Deficit Disorder and Learning Disabilities or Larry Silver’s The Misunderstood Child are helpful.
 Both Home School Legal Defense Association (HSLDA) and National Home Education Network (NHEN) have web pages on special needs, and HEAV’s Virginia Homeschool Manual has an entire section devoted to special-needs children.
 And ask your pediatrician.

 Keep a journal of the child’s behavior, with specific examples of problems, progress, and strengths.
 You’ll need this journal later.
 Keep a few work samples to show successes and difficulties.